-- Students must be currently enrolled in applied lessons and receive approval from applied instructor to present a recital. - All juried recitals must take place on campus and scheduled in one of the following venues: White Concert Hall, Choral Room or Carole Chapel. - All Senior Recitals (BM, BMA, BME, BA) may be scheduled in White Concert Hall. - All Junior Recitals (BM, BMA, BME) may be scheduled in White Concert Hall.
-(Carol Chapel preferred.) - Recitals where extra equipment is needed (organ, percussion, etc.) may be scheduled in White Concert Hall.
+- Students must be currently enrolled in applied lessons and receive approval from applied instructor to present a recital. - All juried recitals must take place on campus and scheduled in one of the following venues: White Concert Hall, Choral Room or Carole Chapel. - All Senior Recitals (BM, BMA, BME, BA) may be scheduled in White Concert Hall. - All Junior Recitals (BM, BMA, BME) will be scheduled in Carol Chapel. - Recitals where extra equipment is needed (organ, percussion, etc.) may be scheduled in White Concert Hall.